YellowDragonLive/command-collection/README.md

 用 sdk 先装window 下有不同的指令
 c 的静态有多种数据类型 位操作补一下
 On Windows, run emsdk instead of ./emsdk, and emsdk_env.bat instead of source ./emsdk_env.sh.
+Command	Details
+sails generate model	Generate api/models/Foo.js, including attributes with the specified types if provided. sails generate action	Generate a standalone action. sails generate helper	Generate a helper at api/helpers/foo.js. sails generate controller	Generate api/controllers/FooController.js, including actions with the specified names if provided. sails generate hook	Generate a project hook in api/hooks/foo/. sails generate generator	Generate a foo folder containing the files necessary for building a new generator. sails generate response	Generate a custom response at api/responses/foo.js sails generate adapter	Generate a api/adapters/foo/ folder containing the files necessary for building a new adapter. sails generate sails.io.js	Generate a sails.io.js file at the specified location, overwriting the default sails.io.js if applicable. sails generate api	Generate api/models/Foo.js and api/controllers/FooController.js. sails generate new	Alias for sails new. sails generate etc	Experimental.
+Adds the following files to your app:
+• .gitignore
+• .jshintrc
+• .editorconfig
+• .npmignore
+• .travis.yml
+• .appveyor.yml